This tutorial should be viewed as an interactive companion piece to the documentation provided in the heitml Language Guide.

 Keep in mind, however, that the methods used in this section are still quite introductory in nature, as they demonstrate only one of the many ways in which heitml can be used to simplify your programming.

-As you work through the pages in this Tutorial, you may want to go to over to the Tryout Form to occasionally create and test a few Tags on your own.
+As you work through the pages in this Tutorial, you may want to go to over to the Tryout Form (not online) to occasionally create and test a few Tags on your own.

 We think this "Learn by Doing" method is a success-oriented approach that will enable you to quickly get the point where you have the knowledge required to strike out on your own.
 To begin, we suggest that you start with the Basics and proceed in an orderly fashion.